 Justification of Red List Category

 This species has declined rapidly for largely unknown reasons, and is extinct on two of the three island groups that it formerly occupied.
-It is classified as Endangered because it now has a very small and severely fragmented range and population, which continues to decline significantly.
+It is classified as Endangered because it now has a very small and severely fragmented population, which continues to decline significantly.

 The population is estimated to number 250-999 mature individuals based on an assessment of known records, descriptions of abundance and range size.
 This is consistent with recorded population density estimates for congeners or close relatives with a similar body size, and the fact that only a proportion of the estimated Extent of Occurrence is likely to be occupied.
 This estimate is equivalent to 375-1,499 individuals in total, rounded here to 350-1,500 individuals.

 There are no recent trend data, but the species is suspected to be experiencing a moderately rapid and ongoing decline, owing to habitat loss.
+It has already been extirpated from parts of its former range.

 Conservation Actions Underway